 How about their movement counterparts?

 Fresh off the discussion of nutritious movement, I present some super “moves” that we can incorporate into our regular practice that enrich and fuel our bodies similar to superfoods.
+A while back we covered some SuperMovements but now we get deeper into some move tasty maneuvers.

 The definition of a supermove lies in its movetrient density which answered through a few simple questions.
 Does it include multiple macro movements (strength, flexibility, cardio, balance) and multiple micro movements (muscles, joints, directions, pressures)?
 Can you get its organic version (outside and bodyweight based)?
 Is there a variety of species (multiple variations of it)?